AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# Getting set up in CI
+# Getting Set Up in CI
 - Depending on the complexity of your tests, you might not want to run _all_ of them regularly (e.g. hours of execution)
 - Sanity checking the health of your endpoints for 10 minutes or so should give you a good indication